antvis/X6/README.md

 Config.track(false)
 ```

+**Starting with version 1.7.8, we turned off code tracing，no unexpected remote request will be sent while you are using X6**

 ## Communication

 Welcome to join the **X6 Communication Group** (Scan the QR Code to Join us).
 We also welcome the github [issues](https://github.com/antvis/x6/issues).